Aftermath (Rolling Stones album): Cultural impact

+Influence on rock music

 The album proved influential in the development of rock music.
 Its dark content pioneered the darker psychological and social themes of glam rock and British punk rock in the 1970s.
 The music historian Nicholas Schaffner, in The British Invasion: From the First Wave to the New Wave (1982), acknowledges the Stones on the album for being the first recording act to engage themes of sex, drugs and rock culture "with both a measure of intelligence and a corresponding lack of sentimentality or even romanticism".
 The attitude of songs like "Paint It Black" in particular influenced punk's nihilistic outlook.
+Elvis Costello called his album This Year's Model (1978) "a ghost version of Aftermath" and called "This Year's Girl" an answer song to "Stupid Girl".

 Some of Aftermath's blues-oriented rock elements foreshadowed the blues-rock music of the late 1960s.
 Schaffner suggests "Goin' Home" anticipated the trend of extended musical improvisations by professional rock bands, while Rob Young of Uncut says it heralded "the approaching psychedelic tide" in the manner of Rubber Soul.
 Summarising Aftermath's impact in 2017, the pop culture writer Judy Berman describes "Paint It Black" as "rock's most nihilistic hit to date" and concludes that, "with Jones ditching his guitar for a closetful of exotic instruments and the band channelling their touring musicians' homesickness on the record's 11-minute culminating blues jam, 'Goin' Home,' they also pushed rock forward."